Skip to main content

 Metronidazole for colitis in dogs

-“Metronidazole is an antibiotic that focuses on treating overgrowth of bacteria in the intestinal system,” says Dwight Alleyne, DVM, a veterinarian advisor for Betterpet.com based in Marietta, Georgia.
+“Metronidazole is an antibiotic that focuses on treating overgrowth of bacteria in the intestinal system,” says Dwight Alleyne, DVM, a veterinarian adviser for Betterpet.com based in Marietta, Georgia.
 “Colitis is often associated with overgrowth of bacteria, which is why metronidazole can be helpful.”

 According to Amy Attas, DVM, the founder of City Pets Vets in Manhattan, and the author of Pets and the City: True Tales of a Manhattan House Call Veterinarian, metronidazole may be prescribed to dogs with colitis because it contains antimicrobial, anti-inflammatory, and immunomodulatory properties that can alleviate symptoms like abdominal pain and diarrhea.